apigee/apijam/Module-3/Labs/Lab 1/README.md

 </SpikeArrest>
 ```

-10. Similary, Lets add the **Oauth v2.0** Policy to ensure that an API Token based security is enforced in all APIs that are using this flow.
+10. Similary, Lets add the **OAuth v2.0** Policy to ensure that an API Token based security is enforced in all APIs that are using this flow.

 ![image alt text](./media/image_10.png)